IainJackson90/pp1-yoga/README.md

 ## [HTML Validattor](https://validator.w3.org/)

-All the html pages was validated and had noe errors, only had warnings about the comments i left in the purposefully to help navigate through the code easier
+All the html pages was validated and had no errors, only had warnings about the comments i left in the purposefully to help navigate through the code easier

 ![HTML Validator](./assets/docs/html-validator.png)